nabto/unabto/src/modules/fingerprint_acl/README.md

 On the system level there are 32bits which describes the access permissions of the overall system.
-Further there are a uint32_t which descibes the default permissions new users should get.
+Further there are a uint32_t which descibes the default permissions new users should get and 32 bits which defines what permissions the first user of the system should get.
+In most cases the first user which pairs with the device should get more access than the next users.

 ```
 struct fp_acl_settings {
     uint32_t systemPermissions;       ///< permission bits controlling the system
-    uint32_t defaultPermissions;  ///< default permissions for new users
+    uint32_t defaultUserPermissions;  ///< default permissions for new users
+	uint32_t firstUserPermissions;    ///< permissions for the first user
 };
 ```